uzillion/Simple-Image-Browser/README.md

 Press [Up arrow key] for viewing in fill window mode <br>
 Press [Down arrow key] for viewing in thumbnail mode <br>
 Press [Left and right arrow keys] for viewing traveling between pictures <br>
-[Click] on picture to expand in fill window mode
+Press 'Esc' or click on picture to return focus to image-browser [Click] on picture to expand image in fill window mode